Shaneue/shaneue.github.io/source/_posts/MySQL.md

 >
 > - Linear read-ahead is a technique that predicts what pages might be needed soon based on pages in the buffer pool being accessed sequentially.
 > - Random read-ahead is a technique that predicts when pages might be needed soon based on pages already in the buffer pool, regardless of the order in which those pages were read.
 If 13 consecutive pages from the same extent are found in the buffer pool, InnoDB asynchronously issues a request to prefetch the remaining pages of the extent.

+### Miscellaneous

+#### 数据安全

+innodb_flush_log_at_trx_commit以及sync_binlog设为1，可以防止宕机时数据丢失。

+> Even having transactional logging and strict flushing activated your database is still not protected from half-written pages.
+This may still happen during a server crash (for ex. power outage) when the page write operation was interrupted in the middle.
+So, you'll get a corrupted data, and it will be impossible to repair it from the redo log as there are only changes saved within redo.